After6Services/mt-plugin-superassets-for-soundcloud/README.md

 # License

-This plugin is licensed under The BSD 2-Clause License, http://www.opensource.org/licenses/bsd-license.php.
+This plugin is licensed under The MIT License, http://www.opensource.org/licenses/mit-license.php.
 See LICENSE.md for the exact license.

 # Authorship